-Permission is granted to link directly to this URL on the CARLA website: carla.umn.edu/maxsa/documents/Motivation_MAXSA.pdf of Nottingham, England.
-Many of the dimensions in the instrument were inspired by Dörnyei's book, Motivational strategies in the language classroom.
+[•] Permission is granted to link directly to this URL on the CARLA website: carla.umn.edu/maxsa/documents/Motivation_MAXSA_IG.pdf language classroom.
 Cambridge, UK: Cambridge University Press, 2001.

 This material may not be reposted on another website or included in another print publication without express permission from the CARLA office.
 See: carla.umn.edu/about/permission